secretstartups/handbook/sites/handbook/source/handbook/marketing/utm-strategy/index.html.md

 {: #utm-source .gitlab-purple}
 <!-- DO NOT CHANGE ANCHOR -->

 **Campaign Source** The source-based URL parameter can tell you which website is sending the traffic.
 The source is a further "slicing" of overall channels.
 It answers the question of "how did they come to us?" but with more granular details than utm_medium.
-Examples include `ebook`, `twitter`, or `qrcode`.
+Examples include `demandbase`, `twitter`, or `marketo`.

+Values for `utm_source` are available as an open picklist in the UTM builder googlesheet.
+Please be consistent when adding new values to the [list](https://docs.google.com/spreadsheets/d/12jm8q13e3-JNDbJ5-DBJbSAGprLamrilWIBka875gDI/edit#gid=3), keeping the best practice of no characters and all lower case.

 #### utm_campaign
 {: #utm-campaign .gitlab-purple}